Selecting a Selenium Grid infrastructure in an enterprise

 Vendor managed solutions like the Selenium Box provide maintenance and worry free operation of the Selenium Grid and unlimited scalability options.

-A vendor managed on-premise solution is therefore the best solution for all security sensitive organizations or for those who have high scaling needs.
+A vendor managed on-premises solution is therefore the best solution for all security sensitive organizations or for those who have high scaling needs.

 Element34 Solutions GmbH